Q. What is the CiscoWorks Wireless LAN Solution Engine (WLSE)?

 Q. Does CiscoWorks WLSE support the Cisco Catalyst® 6500 Series Wireless LAN Services Module (WLSM)?

 A. Yes.
-CiscoWorks WLSE interoperates with the Cisco SWAN Wireless Domain Services (WDS) software feature.
-Cisco SWAN WDS can run on both Cisco Aironet access points and the Cisco Catalyst 6500 Series WLSM.
-Cisco SWAN WDS aggregates radio management information received from the access points and client devices and sends this information to the CiscoWorks WLSE where it is used to manage, monitor, and control the RF environment.
+CiscoWorks WLSE interoperates with the Cisco Distributed WLAN Wireless Domain Services (WDS) software feature.
+Cisco WDS can run on both Cisco Aironet access points and the Cisco Catalyst 6500 Series WLSM.
+WDS aggregates radio management information received from the access points and client devices and sends this information to the CiscoWorks WLSE where it is used to manage, monitor, and control the RF environment.

-A. Cisco SWAN WDS is a collection of Cisco IOS Software features that enhance WLAN client mobility, help to ensure WLAN security, and simplify WLAN deployment and management.
-Cisco SWAN WDS can be located in Cisco Aironet access points or Cisco Catalyst switches.
-The Cisco SWAN WDS device communicates with CiscoWorks WLSE.
+A. WDS is a collection of Cisco IOS Software features that enhance WLAN client mobility, help to ensure WLAN security, and simplify WLAN deployment and management.
+WDS can be located in Cisco Aironet access points or Cisco Catalyst switches.
+The WDS device communicates with CiscoWorks WLSE.

-Q. What platforms can operate as a Cisco SWAN WDS device?
+Q. What platforms can operate as a WDS device?

-Q. Is Cisco SWAN WDS required for RF management when the Cisco SWAN autonomous access point solution is used?
+Q. Is WDS required for RF management when Distributed WLAN autonomous access-point solution is used?

 A. Yes.
-A WDS device is required for the Cisco SWAN autonomous access-point solution.
-For deployments that use access-point-based WDS, at least one Cisco SWAN WDS access point per subnet is required for RF management of that subnet.
+A WDS device is required for the Cisco Distributed WLAN autonomous access-point solution.
+For deployments that use access-point-based WDS, at least one WDS access point per subnet is required for RF management of that subnet.
 For deployments that use the switch-based WDS on the Cisco Catalyst 6500 Series WLSM, up to 300 access points per device across subnets can be supported by a single Cisco Catalyst 6500 Series WLSM.

-Q. How is Cisco SWAN WDS related to CiscoWorks WLSE?
+Q. How is Cisco WDS related to CiscoWorks WLSE?

 A. RF measurements taken by access points (and optionally Cisco or Cisco compatible client devices) within a given subnet are aggregated by the WDS device and forwarded to CiscoWorks WLSE for analysis.
 Based on the measurements received from WDS device, CiscoWorks WLSE can detect rogue access points, interference from other devices, provide assisted site surveys, and support WLAN self-healing for optimal channel and power-level setting.